UK Air Passenger Duty

 What is UK Air Passenger Duty?

 UK Air Passenger Duty is levied on the carriage, from a UK airport, of passengers on board aircraft with a MTOW of more than 5.7 tonnes (12,500 lbs).
 The amount due per passenger depends on the aircraft (MTOW, seat pitch, seating capacity) and the geographical distance of the capital city of the destination country/territory from London (UK).
-The combination of distance and aircraft characteristics makes six different rates of duty in total.
-The highest rate (£ 450 per passenger) is due if 1) the distance is over 2000 miles and 2) the aircraft has a MTOW of more than 20 tonnes and is equipped to carry fewer than 19 passengers.
-Passengers are charged at the lowest rate of £ 13 if the seat pitch is less than 40 inches, the distance is below 2000 miles and the aircraft used does not meet the criteria of a larger business jet, as defined above.
+The combination of distance and aircraft characteristics makes twelve different rates of duty in total.
+From 1 April 2023, the highest rate (£ 601 per passenger) is due if 1) the distance is over 5,500 miles and 2) the aircraft has a MTOW of more than 20 tonnes and is equipped to carry fewer than 19 passengers.
+Passengers are charged at the lowest rate of £ 6.50 if the seat pitch is less than 40 inches, the destination is within the UK and the aircraft used does not meet the criteria of a larger business jet, as defined above.

 Did you know?